wing5wong/artisan-whs-static/source/_courses/acc2.md

   - "91868"
 endorsement: Yes
 ---
-AKonga looks at cashflow statements, accounts receivable and inventory systems in depth.
+Akonga look at cashflow statements, accounts receivable and inventory systems in depth.
 Students are taught to process transactions and prepare financial statements using Xero accounting software.
 A module on analysing and interpretting financial statements concludes the course.